grigoni-dev/simple-business-card-flutter/README.md

-# mi_card
+# simple-business-card-flutter

-A new Flutter application.
+A simple Business Card made with Flutter

 ## Getting Started